15 min read

 Nearly half (48%) of cybersecurity professionals are actively working to gain generalised AI knowledge, and 35% are educating themselves on AI-related vulnerabilities (ISC2, 2025).
 Understanding the current AI threat landscape positions you for roles that barely existed two years ago.

-Career guides typically miss this: the cybersecurity industry isn't just practitioners.
-It's a massive ecosystem of vendors, solution providers, MSSPs, and consultancies that need every business function staffed by people who understand security.
+Career guides typically miss this: the cybersecurity industry is not just practitioners.
+It is a massive ecosystem of vendors, solution providers, MSSPs, and consultancies that need every business function staffed by people who understand security.

-The global cybersecurity market is projected to reach $679 billion in 2024 and exceed $1 trillion by 2027 (Gartner).
+The global cybersecurity market is projected to exceed $1 trillion by 2027 (Gartner).
 This creates thousands of roles combining business expertise with security domain knowledge.

-If you're in sales, marketing, HR, documentation, customer success, or product management, there's a cybersecurity career path that uses your existing skills.
+If you are in sales, marketing, HR, documentation, customer success, or product management, there is a cybersecurity career path that uses your existing skills.

 Role Category What You Do Salary Range